Last modified: May 11, 2020

-The Smooth tool uses a "B-spline" smoothing algorithm to round off the sharp angles of polygon or polyline objects by adding nodes along the lines that make up the object.
+Use the Smooth tool to round off the sharp angles of polygon or polyline objects by adding nodes along the lines that make up the object.
+The Smooth tool uses a "B-spline" smoothing algorithm to do this.

 - Specify the Spatial Field that contains the spatial object to be smoothed.
 Use Include in Output to choose whether or not to include the original spatial object in the output stream.
 The default is unchecked so the object is not included.

 - Smooth: Specify the amount of Smoothing desired.
-This setting controls the number of nodes that will be added to each curve.
-Choices include:
+This setting controls the number of nodes that are added to each curve.

-- Smooth: The number of nodes of the original object contained will be multiplied by 2.
+- Smooth: The number of nodes of the original object contained is multiplied by 2.

-- Very Smooth: The number of nodes of the original object contained will be multiplied by 4.
+- Very Smooth: The number of nodes of the original object contained is multiplied by 4.

-- Super Smooth: The number of nodes of the original object contained will be multiplied by 8.
+- Super Smooth: The number of nodes of the original object contained is multiplied by 8.

 - Post-generalize to 1% of Maximum Radius: Selected by default.
 Default value of 1% can be adjusted.
 The smoothed object is generalized to eliminate redundant nodes and cut down on file size.